spicadust/Project_PerMed/notebooks/eda/XS_eda_atc_analysis.md

 <p align="center"><b>Table 6: Statistics on the presence of drugs categorized by second-level ATC codes</b></p>

 Below are bar charts showing the distribution of second-level ATC codes for each first-level ATC category.
 These charts display the percentage of drugs present in our dataset, as well as the absence of drugs (represented by zero percentages).
-For pie charts illustrating the same distribution, refer to `figures/eda_atc/atc_level2_pie`.
+For pie charts illustrating the same distribution, refer to `atc.ipynb`.

 <div align="center">
 <img src="../../figures/eda_atc/atc_level2_A.png" alt="atc_level2_A" width="1000"/>